Quantum Field Theory (QFT)

 The initial goal was possibly to provide a description that underpinned the particle model, but as the bullets above suggest, much of QFT’s development was initially based on what appears to be little more than a mathematical premise and while the outcome was still expected to align to experimental data, it did not necessarily demand any physical reality to be associated with the description of the process itself.
-For example, in its earliest forms, quantum mechanics could not really describe a photons in terms of a relativistic ‘particle’, since photons were assumed to have no rest mass and propagate at constant velocity [c] in vacuum.
+For example, in its earliest forms, quantum mechanics could not really describe a photon in terms of a relativistic ‘particle’, since photons were assumed to have no rest mass and propagate at constant velocity [c] in vacuum.
 As such, photons were often vaguely described as a by-product of an electron’s energy transition within an atom, which was then outlined in terms of an early QFT/QED approach in Dirac's paper, published in 1927, entitled ‘The quantum theory of the emission and absorption of radiation ’.
 It is this paper that coins the name ‘Quantum Electro-Dynamics (QED)’ as being part of ‘Quantum Field Theory (QFT)’ and in which Dirac outlined the description of a photon in terms of the quantization of an electromagnetic field.
 In so doing, Dirac helped established the foundations of both QFT and QED based on the following assumptions:

 - The quantization of the electromagnetic field.